 Personal finance, like life, is about trade-offs.
 If you spend a little more here, you have to cut back a little and save money there.
-In the zero sum game that is budgeting, a dollar you spend is one that you can’t put in your savings account for a rainy day — a day that could easily be tomorrow.
+In the zero-sum game that is budgeting, a dollar you spend is one that you can’t put in your savings account for a rainy day — a day that could easily be tomorrow.

 So it’s not surprising that you’d turn toward your purchases to see if you can spend less, without sacrificing much in terms of quality.

-Generic vs. Brand Name Products
+The Difference Between Generic and Brand Name

 I used to work for H.J.
 Heinz, so I’m biased, but I know I like Heinz ketchup.
 I don’t like most generic ketchup products as much because they’re too tangy.
-Heinz has the sweetness and thickness that I like.
+Heinz has the sweetness and consistency that I like.
 I buy Heinz rather than generic products, because I buy very little ketchup and 50 cents saved over six months is not worth it to me and my budget.
 That’s the trade-off.

 When it comes to deciding whether to buy generic products or brand name, I usually go generic if the product is a regulated commodity.